anderslarssonvbg/fiber-api/README.md

 		...
 	],
 	"contractPeriodMonths": 12,
-	"noOfFibers": 1, // "number of wanted fiber pairs (or single fibers depending on product)" "asyncAnswerAllowed": true // "if asychronous answer is ok (might result in an extra charge if manual)" }
+	"noOfSingleFibers": 1, // "number of wanted single fibers for single fiber products" "noOfFiberPairs": 1 // "number of wanted fiber pairs for fiber pairs products" "asyncAnswerAllowed": true // "if asychronous answer is ok (might result in an extra charge if manual)" }
 ```